 Rack and bass drum mounted stands.

 One of our artists showed us another useful purpose for the CRS.

 When you have cymbals mounted directly to the bass drum or a rack you tend to activate the cymbals when you hit the bass drum or drums on a rack.

 So, in this case the isolation goes the other way too.
 It also prevents vibrations from a bass drum mounted cymbal making wooing sounds in the drum.

 Protects the cymbals.

 Because of the way the CRS is constructed, the rubber isolator will work just as much as a shock absorber when you hit the cymbal.

-This has the potential to extend the life of your cymbals last longer, especially for a heavy hitter.
+This has the potential to extend the life of your cymbals, especially for a heavy hitter.